supaflyENJOY/DynamicsDocs/docs/Patients/CareTeamParticipants.md

 ## Create a Care Team Participant

-To create a new Care Team Participant, click on the 'Add New Care Team Participant' button on the Care Team Participants subgrid (on a Patient Contact Form) to open the Care Team Participants Main Form.
+To create a new Care Team Participant, click  'New Care Team Participant' on the Care Team Participants subgrid (on a Patient Contact Form) to open the Care Team Participants Main Form.

 - *Patient* - prepopulated when navigating from a Patient Contact record.
 - *Care Team* - prepopulated when navigating from a Patient Contact record.